 NDEP is not accepting applications at this time.
 An announcement will be made through this page and our Nevada Mitigation Fund email list when an application cycle has opened.
 The last application cycle closed January 31, 2022 and we expect to have another cycle at the end of 2023.
-Funding will be available to assist public and private fleets with the replacement of older diesel-powered vehicles and equipment with new alternative fuel and zero tailpipe emission vehicles and equipment that emit fewer harmful exhaust emissions, nitrogen oxides in particular.
+Funding will be available to assist public and private fleets with the early retirement and replacement of older diesel-powered vehicles and equipment with new alternative fuel or zero tailpipe emission vehicles and equipment.
+This will help to reduce harmful exhaust emissions, nitrogen oxides in particular.

 NDEP hosted a webinar on November 3, 2021 where the 2021 Diesel Emission Mitigation Fund Competitive Application was presented.
 The recording from the webinar is below and a copy of the slides that were presented are available here.